mustafamamun/NCTest/README.md

 ## Overview

-This is the solution for the NordCloud test.
+This is the solution for the NC test.
 The solution is build using React.
 The app shows all the link stations and devices in a graph.
 It calculates the power and best link stations for the given devices.
 It also takes input from the user and calculate power and best link station for the inputted device's coordinate.

 ## Dependecies